-- Admission to Mississippi Valley State University; - Declaration of Social Work as a major, and completion of a minimum of 41 credit hours in the general core curriculum; - A minimum cumulative GPA of 2.00 on a 4.00 scale; - Completion of SW 210: Introduction to Social Work; - Demonstration of an interest in, and an aptitude for, a career in social work; - Submission of a Social Work admission application along with reference letters and a personal statement of experience and goals and objectives; and - Student may be required to complete an admission interview with a Social Work faculty member.
+- Admission to Mississippi Valley State University; - Declaration of Social Work as a major, and completion of a minimum of 30 credit hours in the general core curriculum; - A minimum cumulative GPA of 2.00 on a 4.00 scale; - Enrolled/Completion of SW210: Introduction to Social Work; - Demonstration of an interest in, and an aptitude for, a career in social work; - Submission of a Social Work admission application along with reference letters and a personal statement of goals and experience; and - Completion of a successful admission interview if required with a Social Work faculty member.

-Requirements for

-Bachelor of Social Work Degree

-To receive a Bachelor of Social Work Degree, a student must fulfill the following requirements:
+Requirements for Bachelor of Social Work Degree To receive a Bachelor of Social Work Degree, a student must fulfill the following requirements:

-- Declare Social Work as a major field of study; - Gain admission to the Department of Social Work; - Complete the General Core Curriculum Earning a Minimum Grade of "C" in English Composition: EN101 and 102; - Pass required Social Work courses, earning a grade of "C" or better in each major course; - Pass all other courses required by the Department of Social Work; and - Earn a cumulative grade point average of not less than a 2.00.
+- Declare Social Work as a major field of study; - Gain admission to the Department of Social Work; - Complete the General Core Curriculum Earning a Minimum Grade of "C" in English Composition: EN101 and 102; - Pass required Social Work courses, earning a grade of "C" or better in each major course; - Earn a cumulative grade point average of not less than a 2.00.